Chondroitin: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Preliminary research suggests that the oversulfated chemical form of chondroitin has activity against HIV, herpes simplex virus, human cytomegalovirus, and dengue virus.
+Preliminary research suggests that the chemically oversulfated form of chondroitin is active against HIV, herpes simplex virus, human cytomegalovirus, and dengue virus.

 Neurological